 When a company does hire a third party to help with technology evaluation, it would seem logical to reach out to a technology services company.
 After all, these companies specialize in delivering technology solutions — so they know technology the best, right?

-Beginning a technology evaluation with a focus on the nuts and bolts of vendor solutions can result in an overcommitment to technology for the sake of technology.
+Beginning a technology evaluation with a focus on the nuts and bolts of vendor solutions can lead to an overcommitment to technology for its own sake.
 It can also extend the evaluation process.
 It’s important to view technology as a means to an end, not as a destination.

-A technology services company may also have an agenda — getting a technology evaluation customer into a product they provide consulting services for.
+A technology services company may also have an agenda — getting a technology evaluation customer into a product for which they provide consulting services.

 View technology as a means to an end, not as a destination.